RotherOSS/ITSMConfigurationManagement/doc/content/configuration/system_configuration_settings.rst

 GenericInterface::Operation::ConfigItemSearch###Order::Default
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-Defines the default config item order in the config item search result of the this operation.
+Defines the default config item order in the config item search result of this operation.
 Up: oldest on top.
 Down: latest on top.

 GenericInterface::Operation::ConfigItemSearch###Permission
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""